 SSDs with DRAM can be fast, and in some cases they’re significantly faster than DRAM-less SSDs.
 This makes an SSD with DRAM a go-to product for anyone who’s gaming, working with large files, or otherwise in need of low latency and fast read/write speeds.

-However, as The Verge notes, Samsung’s DRAM-less drives offer similar performance, with sequential read and write speeds up to 3,500 and 3,000 MB/s, respectively, and random read and write performances as high as 500K IOPS and 480K IOPS.
+However, Samsung’s DRAM-less drives offer similar performance, with sequential read and write speeds up to 3,500 and 3,000 MB/s, respectively, and random read and write performances as high as 500K IOPS and 480K IOPS.

 Your guide to SSDs in the virtual classroom